 Sapporo-based studio archi LAB designed ‘CYIN’, an elevated house that adapts to the seasons.
 The top-heavy residence, located in Asahikawa, was built to stay cool in summer and self-insulate during harsh winters.
 To this effect, a series of columns elevate the house above ground, protecting it from the snow that accumulates underneath and creating a garden space for use in the warmer months below.
 Windows strategically positioned to maximise ventilation and shade during summer months.
 Indoors, the open-plan living space was constructed with plywood, giving the house a warm, cozy feel.

-guide: design, place, people
+blog: design, place, people

 Explore Niseko and beyond with us.
 [Photos © Sanctuary Niseko unless stated otherwise]